Dvoretzky-type theorem for Ahlfors regular spaces

 \begin{lemma} Fix $\delta\in (0,1]$, a rooted tree $\T$ with the root $\rootv\in\T$, and $\xi:\T\to[0,\infty)$.
 Assume that $\xi$ is sub-additive, i.e., $\xi(u)\le \sum_{\p^{-1}(u)} \xi(v)$, for every $u\in\T$.
 Further, assume that for any vertex $v\in\T$ and an ancestor $u\in \p^{(*)}(v)$, $\xi(u) \ge \delta \xi(v)$.
 Then there exists a subtree $\Stree\subseteq \T$ with the same root $\rootv$, and \emph{additive} mapping $\sigma:\Stree\to[0,\infty)$ for which $\sigma(\rootv)=\xi(\rootv)$, and $\sigma$ is a $(\delta/2)$-approximation of $\xi$ on $\Stree$.
 I.e., for every $u\in\Stree$,

-\end{lemma} \begin{proof} We use a top-down argument on $\T$ to decide which vertices to keep in $\Stree$, and how to change $\xi$.
+\end{lemma} \begin{proof} We use an inductive argument on $\T$, starting from the root, to decide which vertices to keep in $\Stree$, and how to change $\xi$.
 Formally, the proof is by induction on the depth of the vertices in $\T$.

 During the inductive process we maintain for each vertex of $\T$ a status in $\Stree$ as one of the following: ``pending", ``retained" (in $\Stree$), and ``deleted" (from $\Stree$).
 The function $\sigma$ is constructed during the process, and at each point during the process, $\sigma$ is defined on the retained vertices and their non-deleted children.
-In the process we maintain the invariants that the set of vertices which are either ``retained" or ``pending" forms a subtree rooted at $\rootv$, and the retained vertices form a (graph theoretic) connected component containing the root $\rootv$.
-Furthermore, if a retained vertex, $u\in\Stree$, has one or more non-deleted sibling or $u=\rootv$, then $\xi(u)\ge \sigma(u) \ge \xi(u)/2$.
+In the process we maintain the invariants that the set of vertices which are either ``retained" or ``pending" form a subtree rooted at $\rootv$, and the retained vertices form a (graph theoretic) connected component containing the root $\rootv$.
+Furthermore, if a retained vertex $u\in\Stree$ has one or more non-deleted sibling or $u=\rootv$, then $\xi(u)\ge \sigma(u) >\xi(u)/2$.
 Otherwise ($u\ne \rootv $ and $|\p^{-1}(\p(u))\cap \Stree|=1$), $\xi(u)\ge \sigma(u) \ge \delta \xi(u)/2$.

 We begin with all vertices of $\T$ in a ``pending" status.
 The mapping $\sigma$ is defined only on the root, $\sigma(\rootv)=\xi(\rootv)$.
 In the inductive step, let $u\in \T$ be a vertex in ``pending" status with minimal depth among the pending vertices.
 The vertex $u$ is either $\rootv$ (if it is the first step of the inductive process), or its parent is already ``retained".
 Either way, by the inductive invariant, $\sigma(u)$ is already set.
 The status of $u$ is changed to ``retained".